Frequently Asked Questions

 Is it legal to turn away from a Pennsylvania DUI checkpoint

-Yes.
-A driver is permitted to turn away from or avoid driving through a DUI checkpoint as long as he or she does so in a lawful manner and before actually entering the checkpoint.
-In the case of Commonwealth v.
+Yes, Pennsylvania drivers are legally permitted to avoid a DUI checkpoint—as long as they do so in a lawful manner and before entering the checkpoint area.
+This exact issue was addressed by the Pennsylvania Supreme Court in Commonwealth v.
 Scavello, 734 A.2d 386 (Pa.
-1999), the Pennsylvania Supreme Court discussed this very issue in a case in which a driver made a lawful U-turn to avoid entering a checkpoint.
-An officer stopped the driver solely because the driver had turned away from the checkpoint, and the officer discovered that the driver was underage and had been drinking.
-The driver...
+1999).
+In that case, a driver made a legal U-turn to avoid a DUI checkpoint.
+Police stopped the vehicle solely because the driver turned away from the checkpoint.
+After the stop, the officer discovered the driver was underage and had been drinking, leading to DUI and underage drinking charges.
+However, the driver’s DUI defense attorney challenged...
 Learn More

 Do I have to do field sobriety tests for a DUI stop in Pennsylvania?